Community Development Work

 - Advocate for community needs, values and goals through community agencies and professional organizations.

-- Apply principles of community development to a variety of diverse individuals, organizations and communities in order to meet the special needs of multicultural groups.
+- Apply principles of community development to a variety of individuals, organizations and communities in order to meet the special needs of multicultural groups.

 - Contribute to the design, implementation, and evaluation of community development programs and services aimed at addressing community needs and reducing social inequalities.